Text vs Video Therapy: Which Is Right for You?

 Advantages of Video Therapy

-- Non-verbal communication: Therapist can observe facial expressions, body language, and emotional responses
+- Non-verbal communication: Therapist can observe facial expressions, body language, and other nonverbal cues, including subtle cues in your emotional responses

 - Deeper processing: Easier to work through intense emotions with real-time support